MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 ## Customer Service workspace legacy layout is deprecated

 The Customer Service workspace legacy layout is deprecated as of April 2023, and is no longer supported as of October 2023.
-For more information, see [Deprecated Customer Service workspace layout](csw-overview.md#deprecated-customer-service-workspace-layout)
+For more information, go to [Deprecated Customer Service workspace layout](csw-overview.md#deprecated-customer-service-workspace-layout).

 ## ResponsibleContactId lookup attribute is deprecated